Ryan Cayabyab

-Raymundo Cipriano Pujante Cayabyab (born May 4, 1954), known professionally as Ryan Cayabyab (/tl/), is a Filipino musician, composer and conductor of Original Pilipino Music (OPM).
+Raymundo Cipriano "Ryan" Pujante Cayabyab (/tl/; born May 4, 1954) is a Filipino musician, composer and conductor of Original Pilipino Music (OPM).
 He was the Executive and Artistic Director for several years for the defunct San Miguel Foundation for the Performing Arts.
 He was named National Artist of the Philippines for Music in 2018.

 His works range from commissioned full-length ballets, theater musicals, choral pieces, a Mass set to the unaccompanied chorus, and orchestral pieces, to commercial recordings of popular music, film scores and television specials.

 He composed the Da Coconut Nut Song performed by his Smokey Mountain band, Cayabyab's current project includes the Ryan Cayabyab Singers (RCS), a group of seven singers comparable to Smokey Mountain in the early 1990s.
 After FreemantleMedia decided not to renew the Philippine Idol franchise, Cayabyab transferred to rival show Pinoy Dream Academy, replacing Jim Paredes as the show's headmaster.
 PDA 2 started on June 14, 2008.
 He also became the chairman of the board of judges for GMA Network's musical-reality show To The Top.

 He is the executive director of the PhilPop MusicFest Foundation Inc., the organization behind the Philippine Popular Music Festival.